 Lindsay Corneal is an Associate Professor in the Padnos College of Engineering and Computing at Grand Valley State University.
 She received her B.A.Sc. in Mechanical Engineering from the University of Windsor, a M.B.A. from Lawrence Technological University, and a Ph.D. from Michigan State University in Materials Science and Engineering.

-Debbie Morrow currently serves as Liaison Librarian to the School of Engineering and the other units within the Padnos College of Engineering & Computing at Grand Valley State University, and to the Mathematics and Statistics departments at GVSU.
-In that position her primary role is to support students in courses in her liaison areas both in and outside of their classrooms.
+Debbie Morrow currently serves as Liaison Librarian to the School of Engineering and the other units within the Padnos College of Engineering & Computing at Grand Valley State University, to the Mathematics, Statistics, and Physics departments, and to the Honors College at GVSU.
+As a Liaison Librarian her primary role is to support students in courses in her liaison areas both in and outside of their classrooms.
 Helping students make connections between information literacy skills and the "life long learning" skills ABET seeks to see in engineering program graduates is an ongoing challenge.
-Prior to becoming a Liaison Librarian, Debbie served as Systems Librarian at GVSU and at Michigan Technological University for 25 years.
+Prior to becoming a Liaison Librarian, Debbie served as Systems Librarian at GVSU and at Michigan Technological University for a combined 25 years.
 She earned her MLIS at the University of Illinois Urbana-Champaign in 1983.

 Tracy Volz is the Director of the Program in Writing and Communication at Rice University.
 She oversees the First-year Writing-intensive Seminar Program, the Center for Written, Oral, and Visual Communication, ESL prorgramming for international students, and Communication in the Disciplines projects.
 Prior to leading the PWC, Dr. Volz spent 15 years integrating written, oral, and visual communication into undergraduate and graduate courses in the Brown School of Engineering at Rice.
 Her current scholarly interest focuses on the use of flipped pedagogy in first-year engineering design.
 She received her Ph.D. in English from Rice University in 2001.